Use the slider at the top corner to view the different program areas and schools associated.

-Parents or students must apply to attend a magnet school, and applications are accepted only during the Magnet School Enrollment Period.How are magnet schools like other public schools?Magnet schools are public schools and must follow the standard North Carolina course of study.
-Like other public school students, magnet students are required to take end-of-grade or end-of-course tests.
+Parents or students must apply to attend a magnet school, and applications are accepted only during the Magnet School Enrollment Period.How are magnet schools like other public schools?Magnet schools are public schools and must follow the North Carolina Essential Standards and national curriculum standards.
+Like other public school students, magnet students are required to take state-mandated tests.
 However, many magnet schools also measure their students’ progress through portfolios of their work, performances, presentations and assessments on an international scale (for IB schools).Magnet School Requirements

 - Science, technology, engineering and math (STEM)

 - International Baccalaureate (IB) & International Studies

 - Multiple intelligences & College & Career Readiness

 Once assigned to a magnet school, students may complete all grades as long as they attend school regularly, exhibit exemplary conduct, and fulfill magnet expectations.
 If students do not meet these standards, they may be reassigned to their residential schools at the end of the school year.